Skip to content

 Inspection itemContent

-Quantity checkActual yardage vs. the outsourcing order's return quantity
+Quantity checkActual yardage vs. the outsourcing order's stock-in quantity

 Inspection itemsItem-by-item judgment (pass / fail / N/A); inspection items are customizable